renatols-jf/spboot-chassi/README.md

 - Replace `TimedOperation.Executable` with `java.concurrent.Callable`.
 - Create a configuration to calculate application health as a media instead of worst.
 - Allow extra tags in automatic metrics.
+- Create a configuration to stop the timer as soon as the domain logic is over (`Request#doProcess`)
 - Create a summary type metric;
 - Create some kind of label structure to override default names for metrics, tags, and logging fields.
 - Allow request duration metrics to be collected in measurements different from milliseconds.